Rumpel78/fcc-File-Metadata-Microservice/README.md

 * **User Story**: I can submit a FormData object that includes a file upload
 * **User Story**: When I submit something, I will receive the file size in bytes within the JSON response

-See the result under: <https://fcc-fmm.herokuapp.com/>
+See the result under: https://fmetadata.app.rzipa.at/
+To take a look at the other projects go to https://app.rzipa.at